 A Labour vote at the last election was seen as an important vote and I think that many members felt that it really counted, and they needed to go out and make that vote.

 We need to thank these loyal voters and win back those who couldn’t vote for us this time by showing that we have changed.
 A new leader who embodies that change would be a step in the right direction.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.